andreasdh/Coding-for-the-Molecular-Sciences/docs/intro.md

 - basic statistics, calibration, statistical inference, and introductory machine learning.
 ```

 The examples are deliberately grounded in chemistry and molecular science.
 As you work through the material, try the exercises as you encounter them.
-Programming is learned far more effectively by reading, predicting, changing, and running code than by reading about code alone.
+Programming is learned far more effectively by reading, predicting, changing, and running code than by merely reading about code.

 Several chapters also contain interactive Python editors that run directly in the browser.
-These use Basthon and require no local installation.
-The editor interface and all supplied example code are in English.
+Thus, they require no local installation.

 The material is designed to be useful beyond a single course or institution.
-You are encouraged to adapt the examples to the molecular systems, experimental data, and scientific questions that matter in your own work.
+You are encouraged to adapt the examples to explore scientific questions that matter in your own work.